ARE BIG DATA DANGEROUS?

 WHAT ARE THE MAIN RISKS OF BIG DATA?

-Even if there’s no need to be afraid of big data, you need to be aware of potential risks with such new technologies.
-So here are the biggest and most common risks of big data projects.
+Even if there’s no need to be afraid of these new technologies, you need to be aware of potential risks that are associated with their adoption.
+So here are the biggest and most common risks of such projects.

 Collecting data, storing them and getting reports out of them cost a lot of money.
 These costs should be mitigated in advance by a thorough budgeting study at the very first step of the project.
 This approach will avoid spiralling costs.
 A clearly defined strategy and a clear knowledge of what you intend to achieve and the benefits that are expected from this project will give you the chance to succeed.
 In short, if you don’t want to be pull the plug on a big data project, keep costs under control and and you’ll achieve your objectives.